Skip to main content

 A short text string.
 Good for arbitrary short pieces of text, like job titles or the name of an event.

 Maximum 255 characters.
-If you need any longer than this, please use the long text field type.
+If you need any longer than this, use a long text field instead.

 Long text